-We live in the era of free long distance telephone calls.
-But for businesses, a customized 1-800 number may still have extra value.
+We live in the era of free long-distance telephone calls.
+But a customized 1-800 number may still have extra value for businesses.

-Today, any business can adopt a custom phone number that, for an easily managed fee, markets their company and makes it easy for customers to recall their number quickly.
+Today, any business can adopt a custom phone number that markets their company for an easily managed fee and makes it easy for customers to recall their number quickly.

 A vanity number is a toll-free telephone number that also spells a person’s or company’s name, or spells a word or acronym that is associated with the business.

-Businesses like Telename or 800 Response control hundreds of phone numbers that start with 1-800 and 1-888 and can be used to spell out any variety of names or phrases.
-These companies touts shared-use routing, which allows multiple customers to share a number/name but only receive and pay for calls from a specified geographic area.
+Businesses like Telename or 800 Response control hundreds of phone numbers that start with 1-800 and 1-888 and can be used to spell out various names or phrases.
+These companies tout shared-use routing, which allows multiple customers to share a number/name but only receive and pay for calls from a specified geographic area.

 Such services also offer analytics programs that enable customers to track where callers are located, what time of day they are most likely to call, and which advertising most effectively generates calls.

 Easier to Recall Business Names Instead of Phone Numbers